-Threads of a delicate character may next be seen to extend from one centrosphere to the other, forming a body known as the nuclear spindle.
+Threads of a delicate character may next be seen to extend from one centrosphere to the other, forming a body know as the nuclear spindle.
 The positions of the centrospheres are called the poles of the nucleus.
 When no centrospheres can be detected the threads of the spindle nevertheless converge to two similarly situated poles.
 Some of the spindle fibres stretch uninterruptedly from pole to pole, while others become in some way attached to, or entangled with, the chromosomes.
-The latter travel along these threads, with which their points are in contact, till they form a disc across the spindle (fig. 165, b).
-This stage is constant in all cases of karyokinesis, though some a, resting nucleus; b, stage of equatorial plate; c, separation of the chromosomes; d, commencement of formation of cell-wall; e, extension of nuclear spindle across the cell.
+The latter travel along these threads, with which their points are in contact, till they form a disc across the spindle (fig. 163, b).
+This stage is constant in all cases of karyokinesis, though some a, resting nucleus; b, stage of equatorial plate; c, separation of the chromosomes; d, commencement of formation of cell-wall; c, extension of nuclear spindle across the cell.

-FIG. 165.-STAGES IN KARYOKINETIC DIVISION OF THE NUCLEUS.
+FIG. 163.-STAGES IN KARYOKINETIC DIVISION OF THE NUCLEUS.

 variations of the antecedent steps have been observed, the details of the formation of the disc not being always identical.
 This body is sometimes called the equatorial plate.
-After this stage is reached, or sometimes before it is quite completed, each chromosome splits longitudinally into two, and the bodies forming the equatorial plate separate into two sets in such a way that half of each original chromosome makes its way towards one pole, and the other half towards the other.
-The two sets of chromosomes so formed travel back along the spindle fibres, each going to one of the two poles of the nucleus, their positions as they go being such that their convex sides point towards the pole which they are approaching (fig. 165, c).
-They thus collect into two places which are determined by the positions of the poles of the nucleus, or of the centrosomes if the latter are present, and they present there the appearance of two somewhat star-shaped aggregations.
+At some time during this preliminary period each chromosome splits longitudinally into two, though the fission is generally not observable till the equatorial plate is recognisable; the halves resulting from these divisions separate into two sets in such a way that half of each original chromosome makes its way towards one pole, and the other half towards the other.
+The two sets of chromosomes so formed travel back along the spindle fibres, each going to one of the two poles of the nucleus, their positions as they go being such that their convex sides point towards the pole which they are approaching (fig. 163, c).
+They thus collect into two places which are determined by the positions of the poles of the nucleus, or of the centrospheres if the latter are present, and they present there the appearance of two somewhat star-shaped aggregations.
 This is known as the diaster stage.
 The chromosomes at each pole next become united by their ends, and constitute two new nuclei, each gradually becoming well defined by the appearance of a nuclear membrane; the original appearance is completed by the development of nucleoli in each new nucleus.
 The mechanism of the movement of the chromosomes towards the poles is not fully understood at present, but it is held by some observers to be due to a contraction of the spindle fibres to which the chromosomes are attached.
+In the cases in which a centrosphere is present at the pole it takes up a position by the side of the new nucleus and divides into two.

 This process of karyokinesis is followed in various ways by the production of a cell-wall between the two nuclei, which completes the division of the protoplast.
-In the cases in which the latter does not contain a relatively large vacuole and is of comparatively small diameter, the spindle fibres become increased in number, and form a barrel-shaped body whose short diameter stretches completely across the cell (fig. 165, d, e) till the spindle is in contact with the lateral cell-walls.
+In the cases in which the latter is of comparatively small diameter, the spindle fibres become increased in number, and form a barrel-shaped body whose short diameter stretches completely across the cell (fig. 163, d, e) till the spindle is in contact with the lateral cell-walls.
 Granules which have been floating in the cell-protoplasm are to be seen streaming along the spindle fibres till they form a plate stretching across the cell from wall to wall.
 From this plate the septum of cellulose and its associated substances is formed.